Quantum limits for stationary force sensing: Introduction

 This interaction can be described by two linear equation, which, in the particular case of a stationary meter, can be stated in the Fourier picture as

 where $\tilde{x}$ is the meter output referenced to the position signal, and $K$ is the dynamic susceptibility modification introduced by the meter into the probe dynamics.
-In the case of optical interferometers, the real part $\Re K$ is known as the {\it optical rigidity} or {\it optical spring}~\cite{99a1BrKh, Buonanno2002, 12a1DaKh}, and its imaginary part $\Im K$ as the optical damping.
+In the case of optical interferometers, this effect is known as the {\it optical spring}~\cite{99a1BrKh, Buonanno2002, 12a1DaKh}, with its real part $\Re K$ being the {\it optical rigidity} and its imaginary part $\Im K$ being the {\it optical damping}.
 The sign convention for $K$ is here chosen according to the standard definition of the Hooke factor.

 If the goal of the setup in Fig.~\ref{fig:linear} is the detection of a classical signal force $F_{{\rm sig}}$ acting on the probe, then Eqs.~\eqref{meter_Omega} should be supplemented by a third one describing the probe dynamics: